 “We’re trying to keep our head above water and I can tell you it’s not fun,” Tom Jacobs, president of ComputerTown, told MacCentral last Friday.
 “We’re trying to find the right model that will keep us in business.”

 Obviously the situation is worsening as highly reliable sources confirm the remaining locations could be closed by the end of the month, unless a buyer is found.
 The company’s catalog operation has also been shut down, sources report.
 In addition, the company has begun an

-at all locations in an effort to clear stock and pay debts.
+inventory liquidation sale at all locations in an effort to clear stock and pay debts.
 The liquidation stock consists of open-box, new, refurbished and recently discontinued products from Apple as well as other third-party vendors.

 Since July of last year, ComputerTown has been struggling to stay in business.
 In July, the Apple Specialist found financing to survive, but for some employees who were laid off, it was late September before they returned to a paying job.